vimich/vimich.github.io/README.md

 ### Sending an email notification every time a job fails and/or succeeds. 📫

 ### Set a timing for when a deploy should be set. ⏰

-### Adding secrets

-You'll often need things like tokens or passwords in deployment scenarios - GitHub Actions supports savings these as secrets in your repository.

-To set up a secret, go to your Repository Settings page, then select Secrets.
-Your secret's name will be used in your workflow to reference the data, and you can place the secret itself in the value.

-To use that secret, you can reference it using the secrets context within your workflow.
-If you had a secret named `SECRET_KEY`, you could reference that as `${{secret.SECRET_KEY}}`.